 Previous employer 401(k)s, bank CD IRAs, old savings accounts, and other financial accounts can overly complicate a financial picture, increase difficulty of decision making on where to save, and increase costs of your financial plan substantially.
 Seeing everything together can help provide clarity on where simplification makes sense.

-#3.
-It gives you oversight on all assets and liabilities to ensure that ownership and beneficiary details are up-to-date with a well-refined estate plan.
+3 – It provides perspective on all assets and liabilities to ensure that ownership and beneficiary details are up-to-date with a well-refined estate plan.

 Loan documents and formal business plans are not complete without a full picture of all your assets and liabilities.
 When you maintain a net worth statement, you are telling a lender that you are fully prepared which can decrease the length of time it will take to gain any loan approval.

-When combined with your values and priorities, as discussed in my last blog, it helps you put your best foot forward when making comprehensive financial plans.
+When combined with your values and priorities, it helps you put your best foot forward when making comprehensive financial plans.
 It is hard to know where you’re going unless you know where you are now.
 For example, if you value saving for your child’s college education yet you fail to earmark the right assets and savings targets for that goal, you can put yourself further behind.

 Too many people keep score with their W-2.
 What you do with your take-home pay matters more.
 The more progress you make eliminating debts and building assets will help to grow your net worth exponentially.
 A large house, fancy car, and other large purchases are okay as long as they do not hinder you from making progress on your overall net worth.